gbdev/pandocs/content/Rendering.md

 To summarise:

 - **Tile**, an 8x8-pixel chunk of graphics.
-- **Hardware Object**, an entry in object attribute memory, composed of 1 or 2 tiles.
+- **Hardware object**, an entry in object attribute memory, composed of 1 or 2 tiles.
+Independent from the background.
 - **Metasprite** a set of several sprites moved as a unit to display a sprite.
-- **Sprite** (or cel), a set of tiles making up on frame of animation, diplayed using metasprites.
+- **Sprite**, a set of tiles making up on frame of animation.